aksfactor14/State-Space-Models-Mamba/README.md

   Fusion solves the forward pass.
 But training requires a backward pass too which needs the intermediate states $h_t$​ to compute gradients.

-  Normally, we would save all intermediate states during the forward pass so the backward pass can use them.
-But those states have shape (B,L,D,N) — saving them would require materializing       that large tensor in HBM, which is exactly what we left in the above section.
+  Normally, we save all intermediate states during the forward pass so the backward pass can use them.
+But those states have shape (B,L,D,N), saving them would require materializing that large tensor in HBM, which is what we left in the above section.

   Mamba's solution: don't save them.
 Recompute them during the backward pass.
 When the backward pass needs $h_t$, it re-reads the original inputs Δ, A, B, C from HBM into SRAM and reruns the scan to recompute $h_t$​ on the fly.